markus-mildt/CS205-Warmup-Project/README.md

 Commands:
 "quotes" indicates user input

 help - get help with commands

 load data - creates the database and loads the data from the csv

 "player name" location - gets the location of the team that the user-specified player is on

 "player name" team - gets the name of the team that a user-specified player is on

+"Player name" position - gets the position of a user-specified player

 "team name" location - gets the location of a user-specified team